A woman and her child in Mali. They've been supported by Action Against Hunger's community health workers.

 1,000 children die each day from illnesses caused by dirty water and unhygienic living conditions.

-Around the world, more than 150 million children are missing out on meals and essential health and nutrition services.
+Around the world, 148 million children are missing out on meals and essential health and nutrition services.

 Poverty